christopher-wolff-zz/reddit-analysis/project/project.md

 Introduction
 ------------

-"Reddit is an American social news aggregation, web content rating, and discussion website" (from [Wikipedia](https://en.wikipedia.org/wiki/Reddit)).
-People who are members of Reddit upload their posts and other people vote and comment on said posts, the posts with the most likes appear more towards the top.
+Reddit is a social news platform owned by Conde Nast that derives its content from posts made by users from all over the world.
+Some like to call it "The Front Page of the Internet".
+Theses post can range from cute cat photos to serious news about our political system.
+Reddit's users truly represent individuals from different backgrounds, opinions, and places.
+These Reddit users upload their posts and other users vote and comment on said posts, the posts with the most likes appear more towards the top.
 They are divided by thematic categories called subreddits, as well as overall categories of top posts, new posts, controversial posts, among others.

 TODO: Expand introduction